In business, there are two kinds of costs: direct costs and indirect costs.

 For example, the Pine Furniture Company incurs direct costs every time it sells a piece of furniture.
 Pine Furniture buys wood, makes furniture with the wood and then sells the furniture.
 The wood is a direct cost because it is used to make that sale, and more sales will require more wood.
-If Pine Furniture has employees who are manufacturing the furniture, their wages are also a direct cost.
-So, too, are commissions awarded to salespeople are also a direct cost.
+If Pine Furniture has employees who manufacture the furniture, their wages are also a direct cost.
+Commissions awarded to salespeople are also a direct cost.
 Every time a Pine salesperson makes a sale, 5-10% is a commission expense—a cost directly related to the sale.

-If Pine Furniture’s salespeople are salaried and do not receive commission, additional sales do not increase the company’s payout to employees.
+If Pine Furniture’s salespeople are salaried and do not receive a commission, additional sales do not increase the company’s payout to employees.
 Therefore each salary is an indirect cost.
 Rent is also an indirect cost; if Pine Furniture rents a showroom space to sell their furniture, the rent remains the same regardless of how much furniture is sold.

-Some companies will track expenses very closely, even calculating the cost of “wear and tear” on equipment and allocating it against every item that’s being manufactured, tracking the depreciation as a direct cost.
-Utility costs like electricity can be handled in the same way because the more the machinery produces the more the energy costs increase as well.
-But these costs may also be considered semi-direct, since they are generally unaffected by sales but still contribute to production.
+Some companies track expenses very closely, calculating the cost of wear and tear on equipment and allocating it against every item being manufactured, tracking the depreciation as a direct cost.
+Similarly, utility costs like electricity can be considered a direct cost because the more the machinery produces, the more energy costs increase.
+Even though these costs contribute to production, they are generally unaffected by sales, so they are considered semi-direct.

 Semi-direct costs are often hard to categorize.
-Some costs will “behave” in the manner of an indirect cost once the business has grown but work like a direct cost while the business is growing.
+Some costs will act as an indirect cost once the business has grown but operate like a direct cost while the business is growing.
 For all costs that fall outside the neat categories of “direct” or “indirect,” look at how they function most of the time and categorize them accordingly.